All students wishing to delcare the Government Major must download and complete the Major Declaration Form.

 General Education Expectations.
 Satisfaction of Stage 1 the General Education Expectations is required for admission to the major.
-Students who at the time of application to the major are currently enrolled in a course whose successful completion would satisfy Stage 1 may be admitted to the major provisionally (see Declaring the Government Major, above).
 To receive Honors in Government, you need to satisfy Stage 2 as well as Stage 1.

 Pacing of Courses in the Major.
 You must drop the Government major at the end of your junior year if, by the end of that year, you have completed fewer than four Government courses.

 Double Majors.
 No student with a university Grade Point Average below B+ (88.33) may declare or maintain a Government major if he or she also has another major.
 This requirement will be enforced through the end of the semester before you are scheduled to graduate, i.e., normally through the end of the fall semester of your senior year.